SpiceGirI/SpicegirI/README.md

 **BYI**

-I used to care about how my skins look but I barely play this game anymore so they're effortless on purpose.

 I don't make friends on this game anymore, chatting is fine, but don't expect a furthering in relationship.

 I don't care about any of your petty drama, go find someone else who does.